Curated by Diana Ali at Art Center Caravel, ARTE.M Association, Funchal, Madeira, Portugal 2024 & Arthall, Victoria, Gozo, Malta 2025

 (Sublimation print on brushed aluminium, 20.3 x 20.3cm)

-This work is a collage of digital photographs created by myself, the vista is from a beauty point in Madeira and the overlayed images are of sculptural works created in my studio, I am interested to take objects from the world and collage or reconfigure them into surreal structures - these can open up new ways of looking or perhaps challenge accepted ways of understanding.
+This work is a collage of digital photographs created by myself, the vista is taken from a beauty point on an Atlantic island and the overlayed images are of sculptural works created in my studio, I am interested to take objects from the world and collage or reconfigure them into surreal structures - these can open up new ways of looking or perhaps challenge accepted ways of understanding.
 These constructed forms are sometimes shown as physical works but often as digitised versions of themselves.

 The central work is a reoccurring motif which I would describe as a self-portrait through objects.
 Being born in Fiji and spent many years outside the U.K. before settling here - I understand the feeling of not belonging and otherness.